 The Wake Forest University Law Library is a private academic library that exists to support the educational and research needs of the faculty, students and staff of the School of Law.
 Secondarily, it is intended for the use of other members of the Wake Forest University community.
 For information regarding Circulation of materials, please inquire at the Service Desk.
 More Information for Attorneys and Wake Forest Alumni.

 The library staff is not available for legal advice or legal service to anyone.
-If you require legal assistance, please contact the North Carolina Bar Association Lawyer Referral Service.
-For referrals by phone, call (800) 662-7660 in North Carolina; (919) 677-8754 (local Raleigh area and from out-of-state.
-For referrals online: NC Find-a-Lawyer
+If you require legal assistance, please contact the North Carolina Bar Association Lawyer Referral Service for referrals online: NC Find-a-Lawyer

 Any person entering the library may be asked to show proper identification in order to use the library.